stackitcloud/terraform-provider-stackit/docs/data-sources/resourcemanager_project.md

 page_title: "stackit_resourcemanager_project Data Source - stackit"
 subcategory: ""
 description: |-
   Resource Manager project data source schema.
-To identify the project, you need to provider either projectid or containerid.
+To identify the project, you need to provider either project_id or container_id.
 If you provide both, project_id will be used.
 ---

 # stackit_resourcemanager_project (Data Source)